eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Apache TVM hardware backend codebase and workflow for custom code generators, BYOC
 + Experience with the deep learning compiler space (ONNC, TVM, XLA, etc) is a huge plus
 + skill set:
+	- Support the use of deep learning compilers (graph compilation and operator compilation, etc.); improve the performance of deep learning network training and reasoning on self-developed chips;
+	- Lead the design and development of deep learning compiler architecture and algorithm;
+	- Participate in the implementation strategy analysis, performance evaluation, and compilation optimization strategy design of typical networks;
+	- Participate in future self-developed instruction set and micro-architecture design, and evolve compiler optimization capabilities to support new features.
+	- Master's degree or above in computer software, electronic engineering or related majors, and more than seven years of relevant work experience;
+	- Proficient in C/C++, familiar with LLVM, MLIR, TVM and other compiler frameworks and technologies;
+	- Familiar with typical deep learning frameworks and inference engines such as PyTorch, TensorFloyTensorRT, etc.; have experience in compiling and optimizing large-scale deep learning networks;
+	- Familiar with the architecture and compilation principles, and have rich experience in the implementation of compilation optimization;
+	- Familiar with heterogeneous programming systems, experience in GPGPU/GPU/NPU heterogeneous compilation is preferred.
++ skill set:
+	- AI compiler development engineer/architect
+	- Operator generation and optimization for hardware features;
+	- Graph compilation for machine learning.
+	- Master degree or above in computer software or related majors, proficient in C/C++ programming, familiar with machine learning framework;
+	- Have MLIR/TVM/XLA related compilation and optimization experience or strong learning ability;
+	- Have good communication skills and code habits; familiar with Linux development and debugging environment, git and other version control tools;
+	- Familiar with compilation principles and architecture, experience in compiler development and optimization debugging is preferred;
+	- Familiar with deep learning framework and network model.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
+	- BLAH.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.